Law enforcement looking for clarity from Attorney General on how to enforce Governor Laura Kelly’s order

-Last week a barber in McPherson faced a possible misdemeanor charge and an arrest warrant after opening up his shop before the governor’s order allowed him to do so.
+MCPHERSON, Kan.
+(KSNW) – Last week, a barber in McPherson faced a possible misdemeanor charge and an arrest warrant after opening up his shop before the governor’s order allowed him to do so.

 “We figured we were simply doing our job,” said McPherson Police Chief Mikel Golden.

-Luke’s Barbershop has since closed its doors, the owner now waiting until May 18th to open up shop with the county attorney agreeing to rescind the arrest warrant and drop all charges.
+Luke’s Barbershop has since closed its doors.
+The owner is now waiting until May 18 to open up shop with the county attorney agreeing to rescind the arrest warrant and drop all charges.

 Law enforcement in McPherson was not the only one who shared concerns.
 Sedgwick County Sheriff Jeff Easter says they’ve received around 1,000 complaints of non-compliance, but even before that, they had questions.